A wolf in hero’s clothing

 One of the main features of any Zelda game are the various gadgets Link picks up during his travels, such as a boomerang or bombs.
 While the selection available in this game is fairly run-of-the-mill, it does feature three highlights.
 Bomb arrows – which, as their name implies, can be created by attaching a bomb to an arrow – allow for long-range destruction without the iffy aim of simply throwing a bomb (they can still detonate in Link’s face if not fired promptly, however).
-The double clawshot turns Link into a Spiderman-wannabe and allows him to perform aerial stunts.
+The double clawshot turns Link into a Hylian Spiderman and allows him to perform aerial stunts.
 It is acquired and abundantly used in the infamous City in the Sky dungeon, which I must praise for its originality (especially the boss battle), but also curse for its setting, as I’m afraid of heights and was not a happy camper when exploring it.
 Finally, the spinner, which is best described as a clockwork hoverboard.
 It can attach itself to grooves in walls, propelling Link along at high speeds, which makes the boss battle in the Arbiter’s Grounds a lot of fun.